Free Kitchen Hacks eBook

 Instructions

-• Add olive oil to a large saucepan or shallow pot and bring up the temperature of the oil over medium heat.
-Once the oil is hot, carefully drop in your seasoned salmon filets.
+• Add olive oil to a large saucepan or shallow pot and bring up the temperature of the oil over medium-high heat.
+Once the oil is hot, carefully drop in your seasoned salmon filets, skin-side down.

-• Make sure your pasta is submerged in the liquid, and cover and cook for 10 minutes over medium heat, stirring occasionally to make sure the pasta noodles do not stick together or burn on the bottom of the pan.
+• Make sure your pasta is submerged in the liquid, and cover and cook for 10-12 minutes, stirring occasionally to make sure the pasta noodles do not stick together or burn on the bottom of the pan.

-• After 10 minutes, remove the cover and turn your stove down to low heat.
-Add the fresh spinach and cream, stir, and cook on low until spinach wilts and you have a thick and creamy consistency.
+• Once the pasta is al dente, remove the cover and turn the heat all the way down to low.
+Add the fresh spinach and cream, stir, and cook on low until spinach wilts and the cream starts to thicken.

 • Remove from heat, add the Parmesan cheese, and stir to combine.
 Serve the Cajun salmon atop the creamy pasta and enjoy!